Theory of Exciton-Phonon Coupling: Electron-hole and electron-phonon interactions

-We employ the Matsubara formalism to describe the propagators and self-energies at finite temperature (see appendix~\ref{sec:Matsubara}).
-The propagators are defined on the imaginary time axis $\tau=it$ in the interval $[-\beta,\beta]$ and are made periodic outside of this range.
-The one-particle propagator $G$ is composed of fermionic (odd) Matsubara frequencies, while the two-particles propagator $L^0$, the exciton propagator $L$, and the phonon propagator $D$ are composed of bosonic (even) Matsubara frequencies.
+We employ the Matsubara formalism to treat the propagators and self-energies at finite temperature.
+The propagators are defined on the imaginary time axis $\tau=it$ in the interval $[-\beta,\beta]$ with $\beta=1/k_B T$, and are made periodic outside of this range.
+The one-particle propagator $G$ is composed of odd (fermionic) Matsubara frequencies, while the even frequencies compose all bosonic propagators: electron-hole ($L^0$), exciton ($L$), and phonon ($D$).